- Understanding Chronic Kidney Disease

 - Managing Kidney Disease

-Hypervolemia and Signs of Fluid Overload
+Understanding Hypervolemia and Fluid Overload

 Hypervolemia is a medical condition when you have too much fluid in your body, also described as having excess water retention or fluid overload.
 Healthy people have a certain amount of fluid in their bodies.
 When you have too much excess fluid, it can cause health complications such as swelling, high blood pressure, heart problems and more.